CC4K/LEPL1503-Projet3/README.md

 Here are some of the parameters you can use with the base command :
 - `-f output.txt` : to get your output in a .txt file name "output"
 - `-v` : to set verbose mode to 'true' and show steps of the program in your terminal
+- `-n 4` : to run the code with 4 threads
 ## Threads

 TODO : TODO